 In this interesting article, we share highlights from our consumer survey conducted in late Jan 2023.
 The survey assessed consumers’ views on the macro-outlook, as well as their spending preferences for key online product and services.

 In the first part, we cover some macro perspectives.
-In the second part, we will share consumers’ views on key digital sectors and categories.
+We will share consumers’ views on key digital sectors and categories in the second part.

 1. Consumer spending across digital economy sectors is not expected to go down significantly despite tough macro-economic conditions